 Here are a few examples of when The Rules of Digital and Social Media Marketing DON’T fit…

 1. You HAVE to be on social media

 It’s almost seen as expected that after you register your business name, and register your website domain, you set up ALL the social media channels!

 Quite often I see businesses who have gone too far, and have set up a lot of accounts, that they can’t – or don’t know how to – manage.
-I’ve also seen some website templates that come with the stock standard Facebook and Twitter icons, that either don’t link anywhere, or have accounts set up just because the logo was in the website design!
+I’ve also seen some website templates that come with the stock standard Facebook and Twitter icons, that either doesn’t link anywhere or have accounts set up just because the logo was in the website design!

 Late last year I received an enquiry from an electrician who had been told to get in touch with me because he “had to have a Facebook Page” for his new business.

 When I called him to discuss it, he seemed slightly hostile.
 I now know him to be an incredibly nice person, but I realised quickly that he was bracing himself for the hard sell he expected from me.
 He certainly wasn’t expecting me to say: